HusseinHroub/DiscordBottu/README.md

 <b>To allow the bot to track your account, you must sign in with your RIOT ID and authorize the bot to monitor your status (register link TO BE ADDED).</b><br>

+<b>You have the option to unregister at any time, which will cause the bot to cease tracking and sharing your stats within the Discord server (register link TO BE ADDED).</b><br>

 Key Features:
 - Statistics Tracker: The bot can fetch and display player stats, including kills, deaths, assists, win rates, and KDA, from the League of Legends and Valorant APIs.<br>
 - Announcement of Great Moments: The bot can announce significant moments in-game, such as penta kills, win streaks, and high kill games, in the Discord server.<br>